 Choosing a form

-When you use the Smartabase Athlete application, you’re always entering data about yourself so there’s no athlete selection screen.
+When you use the Smartabase Athlete application, you’re always entering data about yourself so there’s no screen where you choose a person to enter data about.

 Filling out a blank form